 Jasper Hikes and Tours provided us with all the needed equipment: warm hiking boots with crampons and helmets.

 Just before this photo I ripped my pants and walked around in Maligne Canyon in my boxer short.
 It was -12 degrees celsius, great adventure!
 LOL.
-See the videos about it on my Instagram highlights.

 5. Maligne Lake and Medicine Lake